Let's get started with Phalcon webtools

 This is the same reason why CSS and JS cannot be loaded: you do not have write permissions to the controller or model directories

-I often have trouble with the lack of write permissions in the local environment, but after tweaking directory permissions during development, it's a hassle to go back and reset them when moving to the production environment, so changing the execution user on the web server side might be one solution.
+I often struggle with insufficient write permissions in my local environment, and since it's troublesome to revert and reconfigure all the directory permissions I've tweaked during development before moving to the production environment, changing the user running the web server might be one solution.

-Also, if you grep /var/log/messages with "SELinux" and find it, it means that SELinux is interfering with something.
+Also, if you find "SELinux" when grepping /var/log/messages, it means SELinux is interfering in some way.

 sudo setenforce 0